 We all know that human hair has the sharpest smell and so do animals.
-If we burn the real fur we experience a very strong odour whereas in faux fur it’s just fabric that does not emit any stronger odour.
+If we burn the real fur we experience a very strong odor whereas in faux fur it’s just fabric that does not emit any stronger odor.

 Types And Styles of Fur Coats: